 LIFE IN MALAWI

+Located in Southeast Africa, Malawi is a vibrant country known for its open-hearted people and stunning natural beauty.
 Malawi is one of the poorest countries in Africa; but surprisingly enough, one of the warmest.
 It has been nicknamed: 'The Warm Heart of Africa' and it doesn't take long once you arrive here to feel the warmth and friendliness of the locals.
-Lake Malawi runs throughout most of the country and is the lifeline for so many.
-It's been named the calendar lake since it is 52 km wide and 365 km long.

-Located in Southeast Africa, Malawi is a vibrant country known for its warm-hearted people and stunning natural beauty.
 Bordered by Tanzania, Mozambique, and Zambia, this landlocked nation is home to the shimmering Lake Malawi, which dominates its eastern border.
+Lake Malawi runs throughout most of the country and is the lifeline for so many.
+It's been nicked-named the “Calendar Lake” since it is 52 km wide and 365 km long.
 With its diverse landscapes, from lush mountains to sprawling national parks, Malawi offers an abundance of opportunities for wildlife enthusiasts and outdoor adventurers.
 The unique culture of Malawi is reflected in its arts, music, and dance, and visitors can immerse themselves in traditional festivals and ceremonies.
 Despite facing economic challenges, the resilient people of Malawi continue to welcome strangers with open arms and offer a glimpse into a rich and often underestimated African nation.

 MAKE YOUR NEXT VOLUNTEER TRIP COUNT BY BECOMING PART OF A WORTHWHILE CAUSE AND JOINING OUR TEAM IN malawi TODAY!